dduriba/dduriba.github.io/_posts/Cyberpunk-2077/2024-12-19-cyberpunk-2077-shard-literature.md

 <br><br>
 "What the hell happened here?"
 Kibble continued his rant.
 "The world's all upside-down!
 There are billions just like you and me.
 Billions of do-nothings, cowards...
 No, not cowards - people who just want things to be normal!
 Safety.
 Life...
 Life, Scop!"
 <br><br>
-Scop had already opened his mouth, ready to list off another round of cynical retorts, but then stopped himself short and started a tangent of his own. ife..." he repeated slowly and ponderously.
+Scop had already opened his mouth, ready to list off another round of cynical retorts, but then stopped himself short and started a tangent of his own.
+"Life..." he repeated slowly and ponderously.
 "What if I could sell the world... an alternate life?
 The same all those edgerunners feel, except where you won't ever die like they do."
 <br><br>
 Kibble snorted and spat out the cockroach piss he finally mustered the courage to taste.
 "Sorry to burst your bubble, choom, but somebody's way ahead of ya there.
 Ever heard of Bloody Bout IV?
 Or, like... a million other computer games?"
 <br><br>